covertnine/c9-starter/readme.txt

 If you use the default navigation, then only one level of drop down is supported, but if you activate the mega menu plugin, it supports multiple tiers of drop downs and mega menus with widgets and multiple lists of links.

 == Changelog ==
+= 2.2.1 =
+Fixed backend body font changes not showing up from theme settings.
+Updated readme and link focus in sidebars.

 = 2.2.0 =
 Fixed escape field breaking font settings.